meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 I like iterative development.
 Unless there's a major issue with the code or architecture I'd rather move forward, learn from it and apply some refactoring after.

-### We're often more emotionally invested in our code that we'd like to admit
+### We're often more emotionally invested in our code than we'd like to admit
 Once time has been spent on a change it's very hard to not be committed to it.

 ### PRs are a learning opportunity for the reviewer(s) too